TheGeekOnSkates/breakaway-basic/new/notes.md

 ## TO-DO's:

-* Import my STRING_* macros from the old version
-* Create a "Variable" typedef of just 26 Lines, since 1.0 will only have A-Z.
 * Write validation functions.
 Test them in the prompt, cuz we'll need them later.
 	- is_statement
 	- is_number (I could have used that one earlier)